anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the PER was signed signed with the private key corresponding to the pledge EE certificate, which is contained in the JWS Protected Header of the PER.
 * the pledge identified by its EE certificate is accepted to join the domain after successful validation of the corresponding PVR.

-If the registrar is unable to process the request or validate the PVR, it MUST respond with an HTTP client error status code to the Registrar-Agent.
+If the registrar is unable to process the request or validate the PER, it MUST respond with an HTTP client error status code to the Registrar-Agent.
 The following client error codes SHOULD be used:

 * TODO
+* //stf:
+* 403 Forbidden: if the PER is not signed correctly
+* 404 Not Found: if the PER is for a device that is not known to the registrar
+* 415 Unsupported Media Type: if the PER uses an artifact format or Accept header value that is not supported by the registrar

 Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per_artifact}}) and uses the CSR to request a new pledge LDevID certificate from the domain Key Infrastructure.
 The exact interaction and exchanged data objects depends on the certificate management protocol used by the Key Infrastructure, and is out of scope for this document.

-A successful interaction with the Key Infrastrcutre will result in a pledge LDevID certificate.
+A successful interaction with the Key Infrastructure will result in a pledge LDevID certificate.
 The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/pkcs7-mime`.